Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Introduction

-In parallel, the use of tensor methods for data-science and machine-learning applications has been on the rise during the last years \cite{kolda2009tensor,sidiropoulos2017tensor,vasilache2018tensor}, from supervised learning to deep NN architectures.
-Recent advances on low-rank tensor decomposition (especially in the context of efficient optimization) and the ubiquity of multi-dimensional datasets have been key elements fostering that success.
+In parallel, the use of tensor methods for generic machine-learning applications has been on the rise during the last years \cite{kolda2009tensor,sidiropoulos2017tensor,vasilache2018tensor}.
+Recent advances in low-rank tensor decomposition (especially in the context of efficient optimization) and the ubiquity of multi-dimensional datasets have been key elements fostering that success.
 As high-dimensional state-action spaces are fairly common in RL, tensors are a natural structure to model VF.
 Moreover, tensor low-rank regularization techniques are efficient in terms of the number of parameters\cite{sidiropoulos2017tensor}, which helps to alleviate the curse of dimensionality problem in RL.
-However, besides their versatility and easy of interpretation, the use of tensors in the context of RL is extremely limited.
-Tensor-decomposition algorithms have been proposed to estimate the transition matrices in partially-observable MDPs (POMDPs) and rich-observation MDPs (ROMDPs) \cite{azizzadenesheli2016reinforcement_a} \cite{azizzadenesheli2016reinforcement_b}.
-Recent work shows also the potential of tensor-based models in the so-called ``learning-from-experts'' problems \cite{guo2019hybrid}.
+However, despite their versatility and ease of interpretation, the use of tensors in the context of RL is limited.
+Tensor-decomposition algorithms have been proposed to estimate the dynamics of MDPs in \emph{model-based} RL \cite{mahajan2021tesseract, van2021model, azizzadenesheli2016reinforcement_a, azizzadenesheli2016reinforcement_b}.
+Recent work also showed the potential of tensor-based models in the so-called ``learning-from-experts'' problems \cite{guo2019hybrid}.
+In the context of network routing, \cite{tsai2021tensor} proposed to estimate a tensor-based VF model using $Q$-learning, but they introduce an interpolation step every fixed-number of episodes that solves a \emph{synchronous} and \emph{offline} tensor-decomposition problem.